Ryan Key

-William Ryan Key (born December 17, 1979) is an American singer, songwriter, and musician.
-He is best known as the lead vocalist and rhythm guitarist of the pop punk band Yellowcard.
+William Ryan Key (born December 17, 1979) is an American musician.
+He is best known as the lead vocalist and rhythm guitarist of the rock band Yellowcard.
 He is the owner/operator of a recording studio in Jacksonville, Florida, called The Lone Tree Recordings.
 He is currently writing music under his full name, William Ryan Key, as a solo acoustic act and electronic act.
 He is also one half of JEDHA, an electronic duo consisting of himself and lead guitarist of Yellowcard, Ryan Mendez.
 He has recently toured as guitarist/vocalist/keyboardist for New Found Glory.
 In late 2018, he played as a supporting act on Mayday Parade's Sunnyland tour along with This Wild Life.
 During 2021, he live-streamed his songwriting process on Twitch full-time.

 Early life

 Key was born William Ryan Key on December 17, 1979, in Jacksonville, Florida.
 He first used a piano at the age of 7 and a guitar at age 13.
 He attended Episcopal High School of Jacksonville before transferring to Douglas Anderson School of the Arts from which he graduated.
 Ryan then attended Florida State University together with fellow musician Dan McLintock from the local pop punk band Inspection 12, inviting Ryan to perform guest vocals on their 1999 album Step into the Fire for the song "Nothing to Lose".
 They majored in theater for a short while before dropping out to go to Santa Cruz, California and audition together for the Tooth & Nail punk rock band Craig's Brother, which was looking for two guitarists and backup vocalists.
 They were successful, but after touring for a while, at one time representing the band as an acoustic duo at the Cornerstone Festival, the band's van broke down and with the tour abruptly cancelled, Ryan moved back to Jacksonville and took a shift at Chili's with bandmate and friend Sean Mackin.